theNewDynamic/aba-icc/_cases-events/bemba-events-jean-pierre-bemba-gombo.md

 ---

-Pre-Trial Chamber II issued a sealed arrest warrant for Bemba on May 23, 2008, which was unsealed on May 24, 2008.
-Pre-Trial Chamber III issued a second public arrest warrant on June 10, 2008.
-Charges against him were confirmed on June 15, 2009.
-His trial ended on November 13, 2014, and was found guilty on April 21, 2016.
-He was sentenced, on June 21, 2016, to 18 years of imprisonment from which his time already spent in ICC custody will be deducted.
+Pre-Trial Chamber III issued a sealed [arrest warrant](https://www.icc-cpi.int/Pages/record.aspx?docNo=ICC-01/05-01/08-1-tENG-Corr) against Jean-Pierre Bemba Gombo on May 23, 2008, which was unsealed on May 24, 2008.&nbsp; Bemba was arrested by Belgian authorities on May 24, 2008; however, upon the OTP’s &nbsp;application and submission of new evidence, Pre-Trial Chamber III [decided](https://www.icc-cpi.int/Pages/record.aspx?docNo=ICC-01/05-01/08-14-tENG) to issue a new [arrest warrant](https://www.icc-cpi.int/Pages/record.aspx?docNo=ICC-01/05-01/08-15-tENG) (which alleged murder, rape, pillaging, and torture) on June 10, 2008, which replaced the May 23 arrest warrant (which alleged rape, pillaging, and torture).&nbsp;

+Pre-Trial Chamber II\* [confirmed](https://www.icc-cpi.int/Pages/record.aspx?docNo=ICC-01/05-01/08-424) the charges against Bemba on June 15, 2009. (\*In March 2009, the ICC merged Pre-Trial Chamber III with Pre-Trial Chamber II and assigned the CAR situation to Pre-Trial Chamber II.)

+On March 21, 2016, Trial Chamber III issued a[verdict](https://www.icc-cpi.int/Pages/record.aspx?docNo=ICC-01/05-01/08-3343) which found Bemba guilty of: murder (crime against humanity, war crime), rape (crime against humanity, war crime), and pillaging (war crime).

+On June 21, 2016, Trial Chamber III ordered Bemba to serve [sentences](https://www.icc-cpi.int/Pages/record.aspx?docNo=ICC-01/05-01/08-3399 ), running concurrently and with a deduction of time already spent in detention, of: 16 years of imprisonment for murder as a war crime; 16 years of imprisonment for murder as a crime against humanity; 18 years of imprisonment for rape as a war crime; 18 years of imprisonment for rape as a crime against humanity; and 16 years of imprisonment for pillaging as a war crime.&nbsp;